+Name Meaning

-Name Meaning to all beam definitions. beam dict containing beam definition parameters.
-The following cards should all be defined within the beam dict. particle_generator Set to binomial to choose the number of par- ticles by sampling from a binomial distribu- tion.
-Set to counter to choose the number of particles in each beam definition explicitly.
-Set to file to generate particles by reading an input file.
-Set to overwrite_existing to generate particles by overwriting existing primaries. binomial_n When using a binomial particle_generator, this controls the number of trials to make.
-Otherwise ignored. binomial_p When using a binomial particle_generator, this controls the probability a trial yields a particle.
-Otherwise ignored. beam_file_format When using a file particle_generator, set the input file format - options are • icool_for009 icool_for003, • g4beamline_bl_track_file • g4mice_special_hit • g4mice_virtual_hit • mars_1 • maus_virtual_hit • maus_primary beam_file When using a file particle_generator, set the input file name.
-Environment variables are automatically expanded by MAUS. file_particles_per_spill When using a file particle_generator, this controls the number of particles per spill that will be read from the file. random_seed Set the random seed, which is used to gener- ate individual random seeds for each primary (see below). definitions A list of dicts, each item of which is a dict defining the distribution from which to sample individual particles.
+beam dict containing beam definition parameters.

+be defined within the beam dict.

+particle_generator Set to binomial to choose the number of par- ticles by sampling from a binomial distribu- tion.
+Set to counter to choose the number of particles in each beam definition explicitly Set to file to generate particles by reading an input file.
+Set to overwrite_existing to generate particles by overwriting existing primaries.

+binomial_n When using a binomia particle_generator, this controls the number of trials to make.
+Otherwise ignored

+binomial_p When using a binomial particle_generator, this controls the probability a trial yields a particle.
+Otherwise ignored.

+beam_file_format When using a file particle_generator, set the input file format - options are

+• icool_for009

+icool_for003,

+g4beamline_bl_track_file

+• g4mice_special_hit

+• g4mice_virtual_hit

+• mars_1

+• maus_virtual_hit

+• maus_primary

+beam_file When using a file particle_generator, set the input file name.
+Environment variables are automatically expanded by MAUS.

+file_particles_per_spill When using a file particle_generator, this controls the number of particles per spill that will be read from the file.

+random_seed Set the random seed, which is used to gener- ate individual random seeds for each primary (see below).

+definitions A list of dicts, each item of which is a dict defining the distribution from which to sam- ple individual particles.